Alumni Mentoring Program

 An alumni mentor can help you with many of the questions you may have about your education and future career.
 Alumni mentors serve as a guide, answering questions, giving advice, and helping you to learn more about your field of interest and about yourself.

-If you are a student in the College of Nursing who will be a junior or senior in Fall 2018, then you are eligible to participate in the mentoring program.
-The application period for 2018-19 is now closed, please check back in April 2019 for the next year’s form.
+If you are a student in the College of Nursing who will be a junior or senior in Fall 2019, then you are eligible to participate in the mentoring program.
+Simply fill out the form below to apply.
 If you are accepted into the program, we will match you with an alumni mentor whose professional experiences closely match your interests (as best we can).
 It is expected that your mentoring partnership will continue through your senior year (or until graduation).
-You are required to participate in an in-person training on September 18, 2018 (there will be a location in Hershey and one in University Park) and encouraged to attend the Mentoring Program Luncheon (at University Park) on October 6, 2018.
+You are required to participate in an in-person training in mid-September, date to be announced (there will be a location in Hershey and one in University Park) and encouraged to attend the Mentoring Program Luncheon (at University Park) on September 21, 2019.
 At the luncheon you will have the opportunity to meet your mentor in person and work with your mentor to develop goals and action steps for participation in the program.

 Regular communication with your mentor will help you to get the most out of the program.
 You can communicate with your mentor via e-mail, phone, or visits to your mentor’s workplace if your mentor chooses.
 You may wish to ask your mentor about areas of study, career options, or their career or area(s) of expertise and interest.
 This is not a job placement program.
 You should not expect your mentor to offer you employment.